 An independent living facility is for people over the age of 65 who don’t require assistance with basic activities but require help with medicines or money management.

 A retirement living facility is a home in which people who can no longer care for themselves live without worrying about housekeeping, cooking, or washing.
 These facilities typically provide social activities and meals.

 Some believe that Medicare will cover assisted living, and this isn’t the case.
-If you need assistance with basic daily activities, an assisted living facility may be the ideal option for you.
+If you need assistance with basic daily activities, an assisted living facility may be ideal.

 Medicaid and Long-Term Care insurance are two options for paying for this type of care.
-Consult your doctor to determine whether an assisted living facility is suitable for you.
+Consult your doctor to determine whether an assisted living facility suits you.

 Medicare does not pay for non-medical services but will cover skilled nursing care in the home.
-Beneficiaries must be confined, which means they can’t leave the house alone because of their illness or disability.
+Beneficiaries must be confined, so they can’t leave the house alone because of their illness or disability.

 Homebound is a term that refers to recipients who are unable to leave their homes without assistance from another person.
 Non-medical, in-home personal care help may be available through some Medicare Advantage plans, depending on the plan’s terms and conditions.

 Adult daycare is a daytime program for beneficiaries who need help but don’t require full-time nursing home care.
 These centers offer social activities, meals, and health services.
 Medicare doesn’t cover adult daycare costs.
 Still, some Medicare Advantage plans, and long-term care insurance policies do.